bitsoal/VASP_HTC_framework/Manual.md

 Cr			d				2.79	0
 Mn			d				3.06	0

-**Note that U, J and LDAUTYPE may vary, depending on the systems in which you are interested.
+**Note that U, J and LDAUTYPE may vary, depending on the systems of your interest.
 So we don't provide default values.**

 ---------------------------------------------------

 - **incar\_template** (`str`), optional for the first firework